sonainjameel/sonainjameel/README.md

 - 🔭 I’m currently working on depth and light colour estimation from RGB images.

 - 🌱 I’m currently learning Threejs, javascript, R and pytorch.

+- 💬 Ask me about MATLAB and image processing.

 - 📫 How to reach me: sonainjameel@gmail.com